Alvin Bowen: Washington Redskins

 Bowen was signed to the Washington Redskins practice squad on September 24.
 He was later promoted to the active roster on November 30, 2009.
 After one season, he was released from the Redskins on June 9, 2010.

 Seattle Seahawks

 Bowen signed with the Seattle Seahawks on August 7, 2010.
 He was waived on August 17.

 Jacksonville Jaguars

 Bowen signed with the Jacksonville Jaguars on August 20, 2010.
 He was released on September 4.
 He was signed to the practice squad the next day.
 He was signed from the practice squad on September 19 and waived on September 28.
 He was re-signed to the practice squad on September 30.

 On August 13, 2011, Bowen was waived by the Jaguars.

 Denver Broncos

 On August 15, 2011, he was claimed off waivers by the Denver Broncos.

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 On March 8, 2012, Alvin Bowen signed with the Saskatchewan Roughriders of the Canadian Football League.
 On April 19, Bowen was released by the 'Riders.